Who am I? That’s a question I’ve been trying to answer as soon as I learned to ask it. If you have the answer, please

 I began writing with the intention of publishing when I was in middle school.
 I was co-editor of The Refiner, the official Oil City High School newspaper.
 A few of my short stories were published in that venue.
 My senior year I won a state-wide essay contest on the topic of “Americanism.”
 Also in high school I learned the best writing advice I’ve ever received from the faculty advisor to the creative writing club: “Write every day, even if it’s just for fifteen minutes.”
 This teacher remains a major source of inspiration to me.
 His advice has proven sound—slow and steady may not get you an agent, but the books will find a home.

 In addition to the publications listed on this website, I continue to write fiction as well.
 Several of my short stories have been published under a pseudonym.
 One of them was nominated for a Pushcart Prize.
-I have completed seven novels; one is currently being considered for publication.
+I have completed seven novels; don’t go looking for them—none of them have been published.
 Most of my writing is heavily metaphorical.
 I like digging.

 This website includes my blog, “Sects and Violence in the Ancient World,” as well as information about my books.
 Every book is a story in itself.
 They help to define a writer’s life.
 A full list of my non-fiction publications can be found on my CV, located under the “CV” tab.
 I may be emailed at steve(dot)a(dot)wiggins(at)gmail(dot)com.